Roofing Contractor

 Is a roofing contractor profitable?

-Yes, a roofing contractor is generally a profitable one.
+Yes, a roofing contractor is generally a profitable business.
 However, you still need to consider several factors since these things always impact the overall outcome.

-For instance, since your potential revenue is $7.98M per year with a gross margin of 90%, you can recover your investment within 9 months or even less.
+For instance, since average revenue is $0 per year with an estimated gross margin of 90%, you could expect to recover your investment within months or even less.

-To determine whether your business is profitable, you should earn more than your expenses within 9 months.
+To determine whether your business is profitable, you should earn more than your expenses in the beginning months.
 However, while you're in your first month, it can be challenging to know what to expect.

 Therefore, you should maintain a record of your monthly expenses and income to determine whether you're meeting your goals.
 By doing this step, you can see how your roofing contractor is doing and if any changes or adjustments need to be made to enhance or maintain your efforts.